10 Tips on How to Deal With a Painful Breakup

 10. Remain Open to Love Again

-Are you really willing to close yourself off from all future happiness just because one relationship didn’t work out?
+Are you really willing to close yourself off from all the love and happiness waiting for you just because one relationship didn’t work out?

-Personally, I wasn’t going to let the end of one relationship close me off to the possibility of future love.
+Personally, I wasn’t going to let the end of one relationship close me off to the possibility of love again.
 I never stopped believing that there’s more out there for me.

-Healing from this breakup made me realize that I’m stronger than I thought.
-And the next time I face something similar, I know I’ll be okay.
-You will be too.
+Healing from this breakup taught me just how strong I really am.
+And the next time life throws something similar my way, I know I’ll be okay.
+And trust me—you will be, too.

 It might not feel like it right now, but you’re stronger than you think.
-With time, support, and a little self-love, you’ll find that healing is possible, and brighter days will eventually come.
+With time, support, and a little self-love, you’ll see that healing is possible—and brighter days will eventually come.

 Final Thoughts

-Dealing with a painful breakup is undeniably tough.
-It’s okay to feel sad, frustrated, and even angry as you process what happened.
+Dealing with a painful breakup is incredibly tough.
+It’s completely okay to feel sad, frustrated, and even angry as you try to process everything that’s happened.

-But, remember—healing is a journey, and it’s a journey you don’t have to take alone.
+But remember—healing is a journey, and you don’t have to go through it alone.

-Accepting the pain, giving yourself permission to grieve, and eventually learning to let go are all part of the process.
+The tips I’ve shared come from my own experiences, and while every breakup is unique, I hope they help guide you in your own healing process.
+Accepting the pain, allowing yourself to grieve, and eventually learning to let go are all part of the healing journey.

-Time will heal you, and before you know it, you’ll feel stronger and more equipped to embrace whatever comes next.
+Time really does heal, and before you know it, you’ll feel stronger and more prepared for whatever comes next.

 Marshall, Tara C et al. “Attachment styles and personal growth following romantic breakups: the mediating roles of distress, rumination, and tendency to rebound.”
 PloS one vol. 8,9 e75161.
 16 Sep.
 2013, doi:10.1371/journal.pone.0075161.
 Adapted and used under the Creative Commons Attribution 4.0 International License.